1911 Eastern North America heat wave: Description

 Throughout June 1911, the temperature had been consistent with what normally was felt during New England summers, but starting in July, dry air which originated from the southern great plains began to flow into Canada before being swept south toward the east coast.
 The hot wind suppressed cooler ocean breezes, and this caused the temperature to rise so suddenly and dramatically that in Providence, Rhode Island, there was a rise of 11 F-change in a half hour.

 The area between Pennsylvania and Maine was reportedly most affected by the heat.
 During the 11 days, temperature records were set all over New England.
 In Boston, the temperature rose to 104° (40 °C) on July 4, an all-time record high that still stands.
 A statewide all time heat record for Maine was set in Bridgton, at 105 F.

-In Canada, Toronto saw temperatures as high as 103° (39.4 °C) to 105° (40.6 °C), the highest temperature until 1936.
+In Canada, Toronto saw temperatures as high as 39.4 C, the highest temperature recorded until 1936 at 40.6 C. In Quebec, Montreal reached up to 35 C and held that record until 1917 (35.6 C).

 The heatwave was finally ended by a severe thunderstorm, which traveled across the Northeast and killed an additional five people.